 Policy in Support of Conflict-Free Sourcing

-Signet Jewelers Limited and our US and UK operations (Signet) are fully committed to the responsible sourcing of our products and the respect of human rights, and we expect the same from our suppliers around the world.
+Signet Jewelers Limited and our North American and UK operations (Signet) are fully committed to the responsible sourcing of our products and the respect of human rights, and we expect the same from our suppliers around the world.
 We continually strive to assure our customers, employees, investors and other stakeholders that our supply chain avoids action that may directly or indirectly finance armed conflict and serious human rights violations around the world including the Democratic Republic of Congo and its adjoining countries.

 Signet has been at the forefront of responsible sourcing in the jewelry supply chain.
-Signet is a founding and certified member of the Responsible Jewellery Council (RJC), an organization that is committed to promoting responsible ethical, human rights, social and environmental practices throughout the jewelry supply chain.
-As a founding member and active participant, we fully support the RJC’s membership Code of Practices and Chain of Custody standards.
+Signet is a Founding and Certified member of the Responsible Jewellery Council (RJC), an organization that is committed to promoting responsible ethical, human rights, social and environmental practices throughout the jewelry supply chain.
+As a Founding Member and active participant, we fully support the RJC’s membership Code of Practices and Chain of Custody standards.

 Signet is also active in cross-sector coalitions and working groups that reach beyond the jewelry industry to ensure that companies respect human rights and avoid contributing to armed conflict.
 Signet supports the Organisation for Economic Cooperation and Development (OECD) due diligence guidelines supplement for gold, the London Bullion Market Association (LBMA) Responsible Gold Guidance, and the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502, relating to our supplies of gold.

 The Signet Responsible Sourcing Protocols for Gold and 3Ts